Pursuing Wonder, Knowledge & Love

 Pre-requisite testing is required for placement.

-By popular demand, Bluebonnet is pleased to announce that we’ve opened a fourth section of Kaleidoscope for 2023–24 in order to allow more students to participate in this 2.5-hour block class, in which our youngest learners enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand:
+In this weekly 2.5-hour block class, our youngest learners enjoy a kaleidoscope of delights for the mind, ear, eye, heart, and hand:

-Recitation—Students recite Scripture together.
-We focus on one Bible passage for 8 weeks, and this passage is also recited together in the Lunch Assembly.
-Each week students are invited to prepare a short poem, Bible verse, or passage of interest to recite for the class.
+Hymn and Recitation—Students sing a traditional Hymn and recite Scripture together as a large group.
+We focus on one Bible passage for 8 weeks, and one hymn for 4 weeks.
+This passage is also recited and the hymn is sung together in the Lunch Assembly.
+Also, students are invited to prepare a short poem, Bible verse, or passage of interest to recite for the class.

 Nature Study—Students take nature walks outside and also observe and study objects from nature brought to class by the teacher.
 Students are encouraged to bring specimens from nature for study also.
 We study the specimens through discussion, nature journaling, and interaction with the object.
 Students explore various parts of nature and their environment through observations based on rotating themes.

 Handicrafts—Students learn a variety of handicrafts and the proper techniques that apply to each.
 We spend roughly 4 weeks on each handicraft.
-Some handicrafts we have done in the past have included: origami, kirigami, sewing, embroidery, rock painting, weaving, loom knitting.
+Some handicrafts we have done in the past have included: origami, kirigami, sewing, embroidery, rock painting, weaving, loom knitting, and beading.

-Math Games—Students play a variety of math games to reinforce math concepts that they are learning at home.
-We use the RightStart Math Games curriculum along with various other manipulatives and hands-on materials.
-Students study various math concepts with rotating themes.
+Math Games—Students play a variety of math games to reinforce math concepts that they are learning at home and in class.
+Students practice various math concepts with rotating themes in a fast-paced group game, puzzle, or activity called “Five Minute Math”.

 History: Bluebonnet Scholars offers history on a rotating three-year cycle with studies synchronized across Forms 1 through 4 (grades K through 12th) so that all students are studying the same time period together.

-For Form 1a (grade 1), students will follow a gentle, living books approach to ancient history in 2023-2024, incorporating material from The Jesus Storybook Bible and various living picture books that help ancient civilizations come to life in the imaginations of young students.
+For Form 1a (Kindergarten and grade 1), students follow a gentle, living books approach to history, incorporating various living picture books that help medieval and modern history come to life in the imaginations of young students.

-For Form 1b (grades 2 to 3), the history spines are as follows:
+For Form 1b and 1c (grades 2 to 3), the history spines are as follows:

-Students in Form 1b will use Song School Latin from Classical Academic Press.
-We follow a 2-year rotation in Form 1b LHA, with Song School Latin Book 1 covered in 2023-2024 and Song School Latin Book 2 covered in 2024-2025.
+Students in Form 1b and 1c use Song School Latin from Classical Academic Press.
+Form 1b LHA uses Song School Latin Book 1, and Form 1c uses Song School Latin Book 2.

-Science Form I at Bluebonnet Home Scholars Collaborative uses materials from a variety of sources including TOPS Science, Sonlight Curriculum, Elemental Science, and living books.
+Science Form I at Bluebonnet Home Scholars Collaborative uses materials from a variety of sources including TOPS Science, The Good and The Beautiful, Sonlight Curriculum, Elemental Science, and living books.
 The hands-on, discovery-based curriculum harmonizes with our gentle, Charlotte Mason approach while still offering substantive coverage of the subject at an age-appropriate level.
 Students will use scientific practices in collaborative groups to implement simple experimental investigations as well as communicate valid conclusions through both speaking and writing/drawing.

 Concepts covered follow a three-year thematic cycle: